Mopidevi18/Mopidevi18/README.md

 # Hi there 👋
 I'm **Venkateswarlu Mopidevi**, a **Software Engineer and Master's student in Computer Science** at the **University of Colorado Boulder**.
-I specialize in **Backend Development, AI/ML, and Cloud Technologies**, with a strong focus on automation, performance optimization, and scalable software solutions.
+I specialize in **Full-Stack Development, DevOps, AI/ML, and Cloud Technologies**, with a strong focus on automation, performance optimization, and scalable software solutions.

+---

 ## 🔭 **Current Focus**
 - **Master's in Computer Science (2024-2026) | GPA: 4.00/4.00**
 - Exploring **Deep Learning (LSTMs, CNNs, Transformers)** and **Cloud Computing**
 - **Building intelligent, scalable, and efficient software systems**

+---

 ## 🌟 **Professional Experience**
 ### **Software Engineer | Optum**